 Unsure where you are going to grow your vegetables?
-Learn how to find the best spot for your veggie garden and prepare it!
+Learn the main steps of vegetable garden site preparation so you can have the best spot!

 So you’re raring to go and just want to get growing.